soonera/DeOldify-OpenMMLab/README.md

-# DeOldifyPredictor-mmcv
+# DeOldifyPredictor

 ## Introduction

-This repo provides DeOldify model for image colorization using mmcv.
+This repo provides DeOldify model for image/video colorization using [mmcv](https://github.com/open-mmlab/mmcv) and [mmediting](https://github.com/open-mmlab/mmediting).

-About more details, please refer to https://github.com/jantic/DeOldify
+About more details of DeOldify, please refer to https://github.com/jantic/DeOldify

 ## Examples